teamforus/research/me/backend-specs.md

 ## Abstract:
 The me app is designed to be an _identity_ application.

 **Identity:** something unique to be identified.
-In the me app an identity in it's essense is represented by a unique key.
+In the me app an identity is represented by a unique keypair.

 **Attributes:** Information about an identity, that can be verified by other identities but is not transferable.